Last Updated on April 15, 2026 by Indoor Plant Nook

 - Junipers and pines — species particularly vulnerable to Phytophthora and fungal wilt

-- Trees grown in poorly draining soils — anaerobic conditions favor pathogen development
+- Trees previously grown in poorly draining soils — anaerobic conditions favor pathogen development

-For these trees, use a bleach solution or commercial disinfectant rather than IPA, and dispose of all used soil rather than reusing it.
+For these cases, prefer a bleach solution or commercial disinfectant over IPA alone for tools that will contact roots or cuts, and dispose of all used soil rather than reusing it.

-Sterilization before root pruning is a session-level habit, but long-term tool hygiene also matters:
+Bonsai tool sterilization is a session-level habit, but long-term tool hygiene supports every future cut:

 - After every use, wipe tools with IPA or a clean cloth and apply camellia oil before storage.